TextMe was looking to reinvent and create a more robust call screen for user’s to see when making and receiving calls.

 LAUNCH & LEARNINGS

-The team decided on the call screen with the single row of icons without and each app’s branded gradient overlay.
-We launched the call screen and the team considers it a success.
-It is hard to measure the success but we can look at help tickets and reviews regarding the changes.
+The team decided on the call screen with the single row of icons without naming and each app’s branded gradient overlay.
+We implemented and launched the call screen and analytics show an increase in 3% in calls since.